 - In Early December we talked about the molecular magic of snow, and with recent snow squalls and cold temperatures winter has certainly arrived.
 Have you ever wondered if relatives or friends are enjoying (or maybe I should say experiencing) snow elsewhere in the world?
 Check out this website to see current snow and ice cover around the world.

 - As our orbit around the sun gives us seasons, we also get a different view of the stars.
 On top of that, the Earth’s spin provides slightly different views, as the locations of constellations appear to move over the course of a night sky.
 The best known constellation is the Big Dipper (Ursa Major), which is visible to us in the Northern Hemisphere year round since it is located above the horizon.
 The Big Dipper is low to the northeast now.
 Due to the Earth’s spin it will appear to rotate around the North Star (Polaris), which can be located by extending out (or up) from the two stars at the end on the big dipper’s bowl.
 There are lots of good reasons to star gaze.
 It can also be integrated with subjects such as history.
 Stellarium is a great, free teaching tool for bringing the night sky into the classroom.
 Nothing beats star gazing on a dark, clear winter night with hot chocolate though (here are some activity ideas)!

-- The Earth will be at it’s closest point to the sun at 1:52 a.m.
-EST January 4.
-It will be about 5 million km closer than at its most distant point in July.
+- The Earth was at it’s closest point to the sun at 11:00 a.m.
+EST January 4, about 5 million km closer than at its most distant point in July.
 Sounds like a lot, but its effect pales before the tilt of the earth, and so we can’t expect warmth anytime soon.

 - Sirius, the faithful Dog Star to Orion, will one day become the southern pole star.
 Just don’t plan to wait for it — it will take its place in 66270.